Toyota Common Repairs

 |27||Open or short circuit in second oxygen sensor circuit|

 |31||Open or short circuit in manifold pressure (MAP) circuit|

 |41||Open or short circuit in throttle position sensor (TPS) circuit|

 |42||Vehicle speed sensor output doesn't reach the computer|

 |52||Open or short circuit in knock sensor circuit|

 |71||EGR open circuit OR EGR gas temperature too low|

 Many people change their oil far too frequently; General Motors, for example, reported that their research showed oil changes can often be done as late as every 10,000 miles!
-(GM vehicles have a built-in oil wear indicator system based on computer analysis of engine conditions).
-Shannon pointed out that intervals as far apart as 12,500 miles may be just fine with synthetic oil, and noted that you can have oil analyses done to make sure.
-Dan Stern reportedly ran a 2.2 liter Chrysler engine with 15,000 mile intervals using synthetic oil and found no appreciable wear or sludge after an extended period.
+Dan Stern wrote that he ran a 2.2 liter Chrysler engine with 15,000 mile intervals using synthetic oil and found no appreciable wear or sludge after an extended period.

 Synthetic oil is the best way to avoid engine sludge.
 Unless you drive a lot in dusty or dirty conditions, 3,000 miles is probably too short an oil change interval.
-Follow the owner's manual - which last time we looked recommended every 6,000 miles.
+Follow the owner's manual.

 Engines past the break-in period should not be using more than about half a quart per 3,000 miles.
 (Even this amount is fairly high).
 Some companies use one quart per 3,000 miles as a benchmark for warranty action.
 Synthetic oil tends to disappear more quickly according to many reports.
 The main advantages of synthetic oil are its durability and its ability to provide excellent protection when the engine is first started - which is when most damage usually occurs.